Reserving a Meeting Room

 • Each group will be held responsible for the preservation of order by those in attendance, and for any loss or damage resulting from room use.
 Police supervision, when deemed necessary by the Director, must be provided and paid for by the organization.

 • Refreshments may be served in the Hubbard Room, with prior permission, provided that no money is charged or donations solicited.
 No alcoholic beverages will be permitted.

 • Youth groups must designate an adult to be responsible for supervision.
 In the event the adult supervisor is not able to be present, the meeting or event must be rescheduled.
 The meeting rooms are not equipped for dramatic productions or dances.

 • No admission fee may be charged for any event.
 No collection may be taken, no funds solicited, no materials sold nor any direct sales made except in conjunction with library-sponsored programs.
 Names of attendees may not be solicited.

-• No signs, posters, displays or decorations may be put up without prior permission.
+• No signs, posters, displays or decorations may be put up outside of the Hubbard Room.

 • Notice of cancellation of room use should be given to the library as soon as possible.
 Failure to notify the library of a cancellation may result in loss of the room use in the future.
 It is the responsibility of the group using a room to notify the public of a change of date, time or cancellation.

 • Disregard of Library policies may result in loss of Hubbard and meeting room privileges.